gaffr/gaffr/docs/README.md

 ## C++ Source Docs

-This is will be the primary concern.
+This will be the primary concern.
 We will use one of the following tools:

 - Doxygen
 - Sphinx